Kashmiri Saffron: World's Best Saffron

 Grade 3 B It includes the entire style and the stigma, all attached.

 You can also use the following ways to check the quality of this spice:

-- Smell: This spice has a sweet and pungent smell.
+- Smell: This spice has a sweet and spicy smell.
+It does not have a perfume smell.
 Its aroma falls under the honey and hay family of aroma.
-It does NOT have a perfumey smell.

-- Taste: This spice smells sweet, but it tastes bitter.
+- Taste: This spice smells sweet but doesn't taste very pleasant.
 Some say it tastes as bitter as tobacco.
-Thus, the original spice does NOT taste sweet.
+Thus, the original spice does not taste sweet.

 - Color: This spice dyes the liquid it is soaked in, but its color does NOT fade away.
 The stigmas change the color of water, but their color never fades.
 Also, it never dyes the liquid immediately.
 The stigmas need to be soaked for at least 10-15 minutes.

-With this information, you can make sure you buy the most authentic and best quality without cheating.
+With this information, you can ensure you buy the most authentic and best quality without cheating.

 This milk recipe can help you unwind and relax.
-It can also help you get good sleep.
+It can also help you get good sleep.alphonsomango